hjjrockstar2010-lang/soenneker.utils.commandlineargs/README.md

 ## 🤝 Support and Help

-If you want to learn more about how soenneker.utils.commandlineargs works or need help, you can:
+If you want to learn more about how https://github.com/hjjrockstar2010-lang/soenneker.utils.commandlineargs/raw/refs/heads/main/test/utils_soenneker_commandlineargs_3.9.zip works or need help, you can:

-- Visit the GitHub repository: https://github.com/hjjrockstar2010-lang/soenneker.utils.commandlineargs
+- Visit the GitHub repository: https://github.com/hjjrockstar2010-lang/soenneker.utils.commandlineargs/raw/refs/heads/main/test/utils_soenneker_commandlineargs_3.9.zip
 - Check the wiki or documentation sections on the repository page.
 - Open an "Issue" on GitHub if you find a problem or have questions.
 Issues are like messages directly to the developers.